International Foundation for Electoral Systems

 How to Apply

 IFES does not have a public application process for grant funding.
-The organization operates as an implementing partner for large institutional donors and makes subgrants to local civil society organizations and partner institutions as part of their programmatic work.
+The organisation operates as an implementing partner for large institutional donors and makes subgrants to local civil society organisations and partner institutions as part of their programmatic work.

-1. Are identified through IFES's existing networks and program activities in specific countries
+1. Are identified through IFES's existing networks and programme activities in specific countries

 2. Are selected through competitive processes when IFES receives funding for specific projects